TThienT/Mod_19_TextEditor/README.md

 Check out this cool Text Editor app that you can install and use even when you're not connected to the internet.
 No need to stress about having no internet – you can still get your work done offline.
 It's perfect for when you're in a spot with bad Wi-Fi or no data.
 Stay productive with this offline Text Editor – pretty awesome, right?

 Deployment
-https://vast-savannah-89307-307be78d7589.herokuapp.com/
+Go to this link and install the app now, give it a try! https://vast-savannah-89307-307be78d7589.herokuapp.com/

 Credits